section-engineering-education/engineering-education/articles/how-to-build-a-clock-with-javascript-and-svg/index.md

 ### Introduction to JavaScript

 JavaScript is a programming language that lets you create complex web page features.
-This occurs in games, in answer actions when buttons are pressed or when data is entered on forms, dynamic styling, animation, and so on.
+It can also be used to create web games with dynamic styling, animation, and other features such as when buttons are pressed or data is entered on forms.

 JavaScript is a hugely powerful scripting language.
 On top of the core JavaScript language, developers have written a number of tools that unlock a vast amount of functionality with minimal effort.
 There are some of them: